 DMPonline is a platform for creating data management plans and provides access to templates for all the major UK and EU funding bodies.
 We recommend that you use it to create your DMP.

-A data management plan (DMP) identifies the data that will be
+A data management plan is a document that describes:

 A DMP will bring most benefit if it is referred to and updated throughout the project and viewed as an integral part of the research process.

 DCC have a list of “real life” DMPs at http://www.dcc.ac.uk/resources/data-management-plans/guidance-examples

 UCL also have a list of DMPs: http://www.ucl.ac.uk/library/research-support/research-data/policies/writing_DMPlan

 We also have some Southampton DMPs which we can share on request.

 In 2016 HEFCE, RCUK, Wellcome and Universities UK launched their Concordat on Open Research Data [pdf].

 Bookmark this page as http://library.soton.ac.uk/researchdata/planning